 Émile Salone, Georges Goyau, and more recently Father Gilles Chaussé have brought out the vital role of the Relations in the peopling of the country by settlers from France.
 The reading of the Relations aroused in the monasteries and religious institutions of France a vast movement of sympathy, prayers, and devotion in favour of the missions in Canada.
 It was the starting-point for the missionary apostolate of women in the Roman Catholic Church.
 When the Ursulines and Hospitallers, answering the appeal of the Relations, arrived at Quebec in 1639, it marked the first time that cloistered nuns had crossed the seas to carry out an apostolic mission.
 “This participation of women in evangelization is a creation of Catholic and French origin, and it is what gives the colonization of Canada its true originality,” wrote Dom Jamet (Juchereau, Annales (Jamet), III).
 Though the project for Montreal, in M. de La Dauversière’s mind, was earlier than the Relations, the reading of the latter had a singular impact upon its development.
 M. de La Dauversière’s particular vocation was to assure the founding of Montreal without leaving his little town of La Flèche and without giving up his office as tax-collector.
 He therefore needed a deputy on the spot, but it had to be a man with his stamp of mind, disinterested, and capable of understanding the sublime beauty of the project for Montreal.
 This indispensable man did indeed exist: his name was Paul de Chomedey de Maisonneuve, and it was the 1649 Relation that led him to M. de La Dauversière.
 The Relation for 1639 inspired the missionary vocation of Jeanne Mance, the laywoman from Champagne who founded the first hospital in Montreal and whose cause for beatification is registered in the court of Rome.
 Mother Marie de l’Incarnation and Mme de Chauvigny de La Peltrie owed their vocation in Canada to the reading of the Relations.
 The 1647 Relation, which recounted the martyrdom of Saint Isaac Jogues, decided the coming to Canada of the great mystic of the Hôtel-Dieu of Quebec, Marie-Catherine de Saint-Augustin [see Simon].

 This simple enumeration is already imposing; it is not complete.
 It does suffice, we believe, to establish the unrivalled influence of the Relations des Jésuites on the history of Canada at its origins.
 And it is fitting to point out Father Le Jeune’s immense merit: he created the marvellous instrument of propaganda embodied in the Relations; he assured their success by the beauty and the communicative warmth of his style, and by the loftiness of his thoughts; he imposed New France upon the attention of the mother country.
 The first 11 Relations are his work, and that was the golden age of the missions.
-From that period date institutions and works which, after serving the particular aim which had been their inspiration, have endured to our own days: the Ursulines and Hospitallers of Quebec, the founding of Montreal, and so on of the 41 volumes which make up the original edition, 15 are entirely Le Jeune’s; and he contributed to all the others until 1662.
+From that period date institutions and works which, after serving the particular aim which had been their inspiration, have endured to our own days: the Ursulines and Hospitallers of Quebec, the founding of Montreal, and so on.
+Of the 41 volumes which make up the original edition, 15 are entirely Le Jeune’s; and he contributed to all the others until 1662.

-[At the beginning of his edition of the Epistres spirituelles (Lettres spirituelles, Paris, 1875), Father Fressencourt has provided an interesting article on Father Le Jeune.
-After being forgotten for nearly three centuries this is now enjoying a deserved popularity.
-In November 1957 there appeared in the collection Classiques canadiens, No. 7 (Fides), Paul Le Jeune, S.J.
+[At the beginning of his edition of the Épistres spirituelles (Lettres spirituelles, Paris, 1875), Father Fressencourt has provided an interesting article on Father Le Jeune.
+Having been forgotten for nearly three centuries, Le Jeune’s work has been enjoying a deserved popularity.
+In November 1957 there appeared in the collection Classiques canadiens, No.7 (Fides), Paul Le Jeune, S.J.
 (1591–1664), a choice of texts drawn from the first 11 Relations.
 In December of the same year Father Gilles Chaussé, S.J., presented to the University of Montreal a Master’s thesis: “Le P. Paul Le Jeune, missionnaire-colonisateur.”
 At the beginning of 1958 Father Jean Bouchard, S.J., defended before the Faculty of Missiology of the Gregorian University a doctoral thesis: “Les méthodes missionnaires du P. Paul Le Jeune.”
 In a paper which he presented to the Royal Society of Canada in 1942, “Aux sources de l’histoire de Montréal” (RSCT, 3d ser., III (1942), sect.i, 83–94), Victor Morin maintained on the basis of internal criticism that the 1642 Relations, hitherto attributed to Father Barthélemy Vimont, belonged to Father Le Jeune.
 This author accepts his opinion, without however accepting the consequences that he tried to draw from it.
 In L’Exploit du Long-Sault: les témoignages des contemporains (SHQ Cahiers d’Histoire, XII, 1960), 58–61, Father Adrien Pouliot, S.J., and Sylvio Dumas attributed the 1660 Relation to Father Le Jeune.
 Their arguments seem to us to merit the most serious attention.
-On the Gosselin-de Rochemonteix controversy one should read the former’s study, “Quelques observations à propos du voyage du P. Le Jeune an Canada en 1660 et du prétendu voyage de M. de Queylus en 1644,” in RSCT, 2d ser., II (1896), sect.i, 35–58, and Father de Rochemonteix’s reply in Les Jésuites et la Nouvelle-France au XVIIe siècle, I, 430–46. Émile Salone, La colonisation de la Nouvelle-France: étude sur les origines de la nation canadienne-française (Paris, 1906) and Georges Goyau, Une épopée mystique: les origines religieuses du Canada (Paris, 1924) stress Father Le Jeune’s influence on the peopling of the colony.
+On the Gosselin–de Rochemonteix controversy one should read the former’s study, “Quelques observations à propos du voyage du P. Le Jeune an Canada en 1660 et du prétendu voyage de M. de Queylus en 1644,” in RSCT, 2d ser., II (1896), sect.i, 35–58, and Father de Rochemonteix’s reply in Les Jésuites et la Nouvelle-France au XVIIe siècle, I, 430–46. Émile Salone, La colonisation de la Nouvelle-France: étude sur les origines de la nation canadienne-française (Paris, 1906), and Georges Goyau, Une épopée mystique: les origines religieuses du Canada (Paris, 1924), stress Father Le Jeune’s influence on the peopling of the colony.
 For a better knowledge of Father Le Jeune as a missionary, nothing equals reading the first 11 Relations, which are all by him.
 We have also, by Father Le Jeune, works of spiritual advice, among which are the Lettres spirituelles, of which we have already spoken, and his Solitude de dix jours sur les plus solides véritez et sur les plus saintes maximes de l’Évangile, which has appeared in several editions.
 The credit for restoring the Relations to a place of honour in the 19th century belongs to Edmund Bailey O’Callaghan, Jesuit Relations, New York, 1847.
-This opuscule was translated into French by Father Félix Martin Relations des Jésuites . . . en Canada . . .
+This opuscule was translated into French by Father Félix Martin as Relations des Jésuites . . . en Canada . . .
 (1611–1672) . . . ; tr. de l’anglais avec quelques notes, corrections et additions (Montréal, 1850).
 Francis Parkman made excellent use of the Relations in The Jesuits in North America (1st ed., 1867).
-The same must be said of Garneau, Ferland, Father de Rochemonteix and all the historians who have studied the history of New France.
+The same must be said of Garneau, Ferland, Father de Rochemonteix, and all the historians who have studied the history of New France.
 We shall be excused if we mention at this point our Étude sur les Relations des Jésuites.
 Those who are interested in the bibliography of the Relations as well as in the various editions and variants of the 17th century will profitably consult James McCoy, Jesuit Relations of Canada: a bibliography, with introduction by Lawrence P. Wroth (Paris, 1937).
 This is a conscientious work which does honour to its author and which is a tribute of unusual quality to this important source for Canadian history.
 Léon Pouliot]